jvasilakes/mito/README.md

 On the other there is a USB-C port that is used for battery charging and firmware updates.

 Assuming you've obtained a prebuilt device, it should be ready to go out of the box.
-Flip the switch to turn it on, and you'll see a green light for 1 second before it changes to yellow, indicating that the Mito is in Tindeq mode.
-Download the Tindeq app on your phone, register/sign in to your account, then press the red button in the upper right corner to connect.
+Flip the switch to turn it on, and you'll see a green light for 1 second before it changes to yellow.
+Download the Frez app on your phone, register/sign in to your account, then press the red "Connect a device" button in lower corner.
+If the Mito is powered on, a scan of available devices should reveal a device called "Progressor".
+Connect to it, register it as "Mito" or what ever you like, and start training!

 ### Automatic sleep mode

 After 1 minute of inactivity (i.e., no weight changes) the Mito will enter sleep mode to save battery.
-This is indicated by a periodic flashing green light.
+This is indicated by a periodic flashing LED.
 To wake your Mito up, simply press the tare button and continue your training.

 ### Charging the battery

 The Mito should need charging very infrequently.
 The current estimate is at least a few weeks of regular usage before the battery will run low.
-To charge, plug the Mito into a power source using a USB-C cable and turn it on.
-The Mito will enter sleep mode after 1 minute of inactivity and continue to charge.
+To charge, plug the Mito into a power source using a USB-C cable and turn it on with the hardware switch.
+The Mito will enter sleep mode after 1 minute of inactivity and continue to charge, indicated by a longer blinking LED.

 ### Firmware updates